Fraunhofer-AISEC/omejdn-server/README.md

 ### Plugins

 Omejdn's functionality can be customized through the use of plugins.
-For more information please take a look at [the Plugin README](plugins/README.md).
+For more information please take a look at the documentation.

 ## Using the Omejdn Docker Image